Admission Requirements (Track I - Traditional)

-Interested individuals must be accepted to the University in good standing and must submit a completed Mortuary Science and Funeral Service application.
+Interested individuals must be accepted to the University in good standing.
 Once accepted to the program the student must complete a contract with a Mortuary Science and Funeral Service Advisor before starting the courses in the major.

 Notification of Status